Quzzar/magic8ball-ai/README.md

-# MsgBack
+# Magic 8 Ball - AI

-Perform analysis and come up with interesting replies using AI to maintain an engaging conversation.
+Ask questions and get answers from AI through the Magic 8 Ball.